csgillespie/efficientR/main.md

 value in the range $-32768$ to $+32767$.
 To store floating point numbers, there are single precision numbers, `float` and double precision numbers, `double`.
-A `double` takes twice as much memory as a `float` (in general, we should always work with double precision numbers unless we have a compiling reason to switch to floats).
+A `double` takes twice as much memory as a `float` (in general, we should always work with double precision numbers unless we have a compelling reason to switch to floats).
 For __single__ characters, we use the `char` data type.

 <div class="rmdnote">